Skip to content

 Your science case is the core of your proposal and must be written in English.
 It should clearly state the aims, scientific context, and experimental details, explaining why neutrons or muons and ISIS instruments are required.
 Include any preliminary results, beamtime justification, and details of samples, conditions, and estimated measurement times.

 If applicable, describe funding links, list recent ISIS-related publications, and indicate alternative instruments if suitable.
-For resubmissions, address previous panel feedback, and include an experimental report for continuation proposals.
+For resubmissions, address previous panel feedback.
+Include some brief text on previous ISIS experiments for continuation proposals.

 The document must be in PDF format, no longer than two A4 pages, and use 11pt font or larger.
 Note that proposals are reduced to 70% of their original size, so ensure all text and figures remain legible.